 Story Lab develops executive-level presence and communication skills through storytelling workshops and events.
 To be an effective leader — at work, in the community, or in your personal life — you must be able to communicate with impact.
 Often this means telling stories that are meaningful to you and others, and doing so in the rich language and expressive style of a seasoned storyteller.
-If you can craft and deliver an effective story, you will be better able to convey your value to recruiters, inspire and motivate classmates and colleagues, and influence any audience you find yourself addressing.
-At Story Lab, you’ll find a fun and immersive experience and an opportunity to hone your skills in a safe and supportive environment.
+If you can craft and deliver an effective story, you will be better able to convey your value to recruiters, inspire and motivate classmates and colleagues, and influence your audience.
+At Story Lab, you’ll find an immersive experience and an opportunity to hone your skills in a safe and supportive environment.

-Story Lab Showcase events are 1.5 hours; Story Lab retreats are 4.5 hours
+Story Lab retreats are 4.5 hours, Story Lab Showcase events are 1.5 hours

 - Deep interest in storytelling, personal growth, and lifelong learning

-- The Kickoff, Closing, and Showcase events are open to the public
+- Kickoff and Showcase events are open to the public

 Skills You’ll Learn